Legal Malpractice Claims FAQ

 A: How are fees charged — by the hour, by the case, or by the amount won?
 About how much money will be required to handle the case from start to finish?
 When must you pay the bill?
 Can you pay it in installments?
 Ask for a written statement showing specific services rendered and the charge for each.

-Q: I’m a little surprised by my lawyer’s bill this month.
+Q: I’m a little surprised by my lawyer’s hefty bill this month.
 Isn’t most of a lawyer’s time usually spent arguing cases in court?

 A: No. A lawyer normally spends more time in an office than in a courtroom.
 The practice of law most often involves researching legal developments, investigating facts, writing and preparing legal documents, giving advice, and settling disputes.
 Laws change constantly.
 New law is enacted and prior law is amended and repealed.
 For these reasons, a lawyer must put much time into knowing how the laws and the changes will affect each circumstance.